-The most dreaded question that any high school student repeatedly gets asked is, “What are you going to do next year?”, which if they answer back with an answer such as “I’m not sure” the follow up question is normally – “Well, what are your passions?
+The most dreaded question that any high school student repeatedly gets asked is: “What are you going to do next year?”.
+If they answer back with “I’m not sure”, the follow-up question is normally – “Well, what are your passions?
 What do you enjoy doing?”.

-The problem with this line of questioning is however, what happens if the young person doesn’t know what their passion is yet?
+The problem with this line of questioning is, however, what happens if the young person doesn’t know what their passion is yet?
 When you were 17, had you found your passion that was going to “direct” your life?
-In most cases I am going to assume the answer to that question is no.
+In most cases, we are going to assume the answer to that question is no.

-The number one thing that I have found when talking to young people who don’t know what direction to take their next step in life or haven’t discovered their passion yet, is that no one has actually given them a framework for them to find that thing (and I would argue that there are multiple ‘things’!) that they are passionate about.
+The number one thing that we have found when talking to young people who don’t know what direction to take their next step in life or haven’t discovered their passion yet, is that no one has actually given them a framework for them to find that thing (and we would argue that there are multiple ‘things’!) that they are passionate about.

 So with that in mind, here are four steps and frameworks that we can teach to help young people find their passions.